huggingface/blog/deploy-vertex-ai.md

 The `predict_image()` utility prepares the request payload conforming to this specification.

-If everything goes well with the deployment, if you call `predict_image()`, you should get an output like so:
+If everything goes well with the deployment, when you call `predict_image()`, you should get an output like so:

 ```bash